Tormato: Release

-Reception
+Critical reception

-Record World summarised that Tormato brings "the Yes stamp of intriguing music" and recognised "Don't Kill the Whale" as a potential hit single.
-Audio magazine gave the album's sound an "A" and the performance an "A−" rating.
-In its review, Tormato "shows the most song consciousness of any Yes has done in a long while", with its "song-sized ideas, instead of murals".
-The result shows Yes more economical in its song arrangements, with "exemplary" production and "excellent" sound quality.
-"Don't Kill the Whale" was praised for its musical power and message without sounding "heavy-headed", as was "Future Times/Rejoice" and "Release, Release" for their "progressive thrusts with solid beats".
-The review compared "Circus of Heaven" to the fantasy comedy film 7 Faces of Dr. Lao (1964).
-Cashbox thought with Tormato, "Yes reaffirms its strong artistic and popular stature" and, like Going for the One, "is a welcome away from Yes' extended jamming and massive concept works of the mid '70s".
-The album has "intricate, sophisticated yet rocking textures" with "first-rate" riffs from Howe and Wakeman.
+Upon its release, Tormato received a polarised response from contemporary music critics.
+Assessing the record for Record World, the reviewer summarised that the album brought "the Yes stamp of intriguing music" to a new decade and recognised "Don't Kill the Whale" as a potential hit.
+Audio magazine gave the album's technical tracking an "A" sound rating and an "A−" performance score.
+Reviewers Michael Tearson and Jon Tiven observed that the record "shows the most song consciousness of any Yes has done in a long while", praising its focus on compact, "song-sized ideas, instead of murals".
+The publication commended the group for implementing more economical arrangements, noting "exemplary" production work alongside "excellent" dynamic fidelity.
+While "Don't Kill the Whale" was lauded for delivering an urgent message without sounding "heavy-headed", the tracks "Future Times/Rejoice" and "Release, Release" were singled out for pairing progressive technical thrusts with rigid rock beats.
+Conversely, the whimsical instrumentation of "Circus of Heaven" led the writers to compare the track to the surreal atmosphere of the fantasy film 7 Faces of Dr. Lao (1964).
+Reviewers at Cash Box agreed with this assessment, asserting that the record was a "welcome break away from Yes' extended jamming and massive concept works of the mid '70s", highlighting the "intricate, sophisticated yet rocking textures" driven by Howe and Wakeman's collaborative riffs.

-A more critical review was published by Sheila Prophet in Record Mirror, who summarized it as "The Sunday school of rock" and "maximum pomposity, maximum pretension, maximum elaboration, all covering up minimum inspiration".
-Steve Pond gave a mixed review in the Los Angeles Times, noting a lack of distinctive melodies and more experimental and extended instrumental sections similar to that of Tales from Topographic Oceans (1973) and Relayer (1974), which made them "distant and unappetizing".
-However, Pond continues to note that "eventually, it emerges as one of Yes' strongest and most important albums" with its balance of songs that display the band's traditional sound along with the contemporary progressive rock approach.
-He picked up on the album's "raw energy and forcefulness" which made Going for the One such a success, with "Future Times/Rejoice" as a good example of the band's new approach and praised White and Squire as a rhythm section.
-Pond was critical of "Arriving UFO" and "Circus of Heaven", which he considered are overwhelmed by "studio trickery and sound effects".
-Yes biographer Chris Welch said the weakest thing about the album is the production quality, typified by a compressed and dull sound.
-Wakeman later called Tormato "a tragedy" because of its poor artwork and production, despite the record containing good music.
+More hostile assessments targeted the band's ideological direction.
+A contemporary review published in Record Mirror scathingly dismissed the material as "the Sunday school of rock", characterising the arrangements as "maximum pomposity, maximum pretension, maximum elaboration, all covering up minimum inspiration."
+Steve Pond, writing for the Los Angeles Times, offered a mixed critique, noting a distinct deficit of memorable melodies compared to the experimental scale of Tales from Topographic Oceans (1973), which initially made the new material feel "distant and unappetizing".
+Nevertheless, Pond conceded that the record "eventually emerges as one of Yes' strongest and most important albums" due to its streamlined balance of classic progressive rock elements.
+He highlighted the "raw energy and forcefulness" anchoring "Future Times/Rejoice" as a prime example of their refined musical evolution, while specifically praising White and Squire as a robust rhythm section.
+However, Pond remained deeply critical of "Arriving UFO" and "Circus of Heaven", which he argued were completely overwhelmed by excessive "studio trickery and sound effects".

+Retrospective assessments have remained similarly divided, primarily focusing on technical limitations.
+Yes biographer Chris Welch later evaluated that the weakest aspect of the sessions was the final mixing quality, describing it as a characteristically compressed and dull sonic mix.
+Wakeman later echoed these criticisms, openly labelling Tormato "a tragedy" due to its uninspired final cover artwork and cluttered production space, despite maintaining that the record housed genuinely strong compositions.